CRISalid-esr/svp-harvester/README.md

 ### Overall use

-The SoVisu+ Harvester is designed to receive requests containing a list of identifiers for a so-called "research entity" (wich can be an author, research structure, reserach institution or research project) and to return a list of references to publications that are associated with the research entity.
+The SoVisu+ Harvester is designed to receive requests containing a list of identifiers for a so-called "research entity" (wich can be an author, research structure, research institution or research project) and to return a list of references to publications that are associated with the research entity.

 The list of accepted identifiers is not exhaustive as the service is extensible by design.